-Also known as a forehead lift, a brow lift minimizes the creases that develop across the forehead, or those that occur high on the bridge of the nose; improves what are commonly referred to as frown lines; and repositions a low or sagging brow.
+Also known as a forehead lift, a brow lift minimizes the creases that develop across the forehead with age, or those that occur high on the bridge of the nose.
+This procedure helps to reduce what are commonly referred to as frown lines, and repositions a low or sagging brow.

-A brow lift may sometimes be performed using an endoscope (surgical video device) and special instruments placed through small incisions made within the hairline.
+Generally, the favoured approach for a brow lift procedure is performed with an endoscope and special instruments placed through small incisions made within the hairline.
 This allows the tissue and muscle beneath the skin to be repositioned, altered or removed, correcting the source of visible creases and furrows in the forehead.

 An alternative brow lift technique is the coronal brow lift.
 The coronal brow lift can pinpoint specific regions of the brow to correct.
 This technique involves an incision from ear to ear around the top of the harline, lifting the forehead and removing excess skin from the scalp.

 A brow lift procedure will typically take between one and two hours depending on which approach Mr Wilson recommends.
 The procedure is performed under general anaesthetic.